DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Mereth-Mar Sect.md

 - Your swiftness on the battlefield lets you weave through enemies without consequence.
 You gain 10ft of movement speed and cannot provoke attacks of opportunity.
 - If an enemy makes an opportunity attack against an ally within 10ft, you may make an attack of opportunity against that enemy.
 If your attack lands, the enemy receives a penalty to their attack roll equal to your cultivation modifier.
 - In addition, you may channel your speed to inflict extra damage.
-You gain a damage bonus on your next attack as defined by the following formula. y = 4*erf(x/30), where x is the distance between your initial position and where you make your attack, and y is the damage bonus (rounded down)
+You gain a damage bonus on your next attack as defined by the following formula. y = 4\*erf(x/30), where x is the distance between your initial position and where you make your attack, and y is the damage bonus (rounded down to the nearest integer).

 ## External Path Technique: 24 Plum Blossom Sword